 Make the Filling

-- Melt chocolate in a microwave and set aside to cool.
-In a large bowl, beat 1 pound room-temperature unsalted butter on low for 2 minutes, then on medium for 3 minutes and finally on high for 5 minutes.
+- Melt both chocolates in a microwave and set aside to cool.
+In a large bowl, beat 1 pound butter on low for 2 minutes, then on medium for 3 minutes and finally on high for 5 minutes.

-- Place 5 large room-temperature egg whites and 1 cup sugar in a double boiler over medium heat.
-Whisk gently to 120 degrees.
-Transfer to a mixing bowl and whip on high until stiff peaks form.
+- Place 5 egg whites and 1 cup sugar in a double boiler over medium heat.
+Whisk gently to 120 F. Transfer to a mixing bowl and whip on high until stiff peaks form.

 - Fold the melted and cooled chocolate into the butter, then fold in the egg whites until all traces of white are gone.
 Refrigerate until ready to use.